zackforbing/ruby-submissions/1507/05-enigma.markdown

 #### Scores

 * Functionality:
+  * Score: 2
+  * No cracking
 * Fundamental Ruby & Style:
+  * Score: 3+
+  * Like the "function objects" ie decryptor
+  * The binary was nice
 * Test-Driven Development:
+  * Score: 3
+  * When something is difficult to test, identify what is making it difficult and push that higher in the callstack (ie stdin/stdout are provided by the test / binary, and then we can give it a version that records what was printed and provides the input that the tests want to give it)
 * Breaking Logic into Components:
+  * Score: 3+

 ### Chris Cenatiempo and Justin Pease